 Allergy testing and Immunotherapy (desensitisation)

-Immunotherapy (desensitisation) is used in atopic dermatitis with the aim of eliminating or minimising the need for corticosteroids "cortisone".
-These drugs have serious medium term side effects.
+Immunotherapy (desensitisation) is used in atopic dermatitis with the aim of eliminating or minimising the need for immunosuppressive drugs.
+These drugs can have serious medium term side effects.

 Small doses of allergens identified by skin testing are given at regular intervals to "retrain" the immune system so as not to "over-react" to common allergens such as grasses, weeds, pollen, insects, moulds and dust mites.